 All attempts for a course count for completion rate monitoring as well as maximum time frame.

 What happens if I fail to meet the Satisfactory Academic Progress (SAP) requirements?

-A notice will be posted to your Onestart account concerning your academic progress status.
+A notice will be posted to your One account concerning your academic progress status.
+Additionally an email notice will be sent to your official IU email address.
 Your financial aid will be suspended until you meet SAP standards or have an appeal approved by the Satisfactory Academic Progress Appeals Committee.